Skip to main content

 Is there a time limit to opt for the free one-year license?

-You will be able to request a free one-year MV license or a free one-year Cloud Archive license up to one year after being notified of the issue (September 15, 2023).
+You can request a free one-year MV license or a free one-year Cloud Archive license within one year after the notification date, September 15, 2023.

 Can the impacted MVs be used until a replacement is received?